-Like other states, Colorado follows a “points” system for keeping track of drivers’ speeding citations and other traffic-related offenses.
-If you accumulate too many points, your driver’s license can be suspended.
-In Colorado, the points system is managed by the Department of Revenue, and is separate from the criminal penalties you can face for offenses such as reckless driving, leaving the scene of an accident, or driving under the influence (DUI).
+Like many other states, Colorado follows a “points” system for keeping track of drivers’ speeding citations and other traffic-related offenses.
+If you accumulate too many points while driving in Colorado, your driving privilege will be suspended.
+In Colorado, the points system is managed by the Department of Revenue, Division of Motor Vehicles and is separate from the criminal penalties you face upon conviction in court.

-To make sure that you do not lose your license due to accumulation of points, it is important to understand how points accumulate and how to fight a possible suspension if you exceed the maximum number of points allowed.
+To ensure that you do not lose your license due to excess accumulation of points, it is important to understand how points accumulate and how to avoid and fight a possible suspension if you exceed the maximum number of points allowed.
 At Tiftickjian Law Firm, P.C., our attorneys provide experienced legal representation for driver’s license suspension hearings in Denver and throughout Colorado.

 Ways You Can Accumulate Points on Your Colorado Driving Record